saulpw/visidata/www/docs/async.md

 # Progress counters

-In all `@async` functions, a `Progress` counter should be used to provide a progress percentage, which appears in the right-hand status.
+In all `@asyncthread` functions, a `Progress` counter should be used to provide a progress percentage, which appears in the right-hand status.

 ## Progress as iterable